-than they are at z = 0 (A. van der Wel et al. 2014b; R. Bezanson et al. 2009).
-These quiescent galaxies are the likely progenitors of the most massive, early-type galaxies found locally (e.g., P. F. Hopkins et al. 2009; P. G. van Dokkum et al. 2014), and studying the processes that give rise to this population is central to understanding the origins of their local counterparts.
-There is currently much debate as to how massive, compact galaxies formed in the early Universe.
-A prevailing scenario posits that they are the descendants of larger, more extended star-forming galaxies that underwent a compaction phase at z = 2-3 as a result of gas-rich, dissipative processes, such as gas-rich mergers or violent disk instabilities (G. Barro et al. 2013, 2014; A. Zolotov et al. 2015; S. Tacchella et al. 2016).
-Alternatively, the dense cores of these galaxies may have formed in situ at even higher redshifts ( $z \sim 3-5$ ), when all galaxies were denser, and the resulting galaxies remained compact until $z \sim 2$ (S. Wellons et al. 2015; S. J. Lilly & C. M. Carollo 2016; C. C. Williams et al. 2017).
-With CEERS NIRCam imaging, we directly test the early formation model by determining if a large population of massive, compact SFGs is already in place at z = 3-5.
+For example, a key characteristic of quiescent galaxies at $z \sim 2$ is their compact size (e.g. Daddi et al. 2005; Trujillo et al. 2007; van Dokkum et al. 2008; Cassata et al. 2011).
+Passive galaxies with stellar masses of $M \sim 10^{11} M{\odot}$ are ~ 4 times smaller and two orders of magnitude more dense at z = 2 than they are at z = 0(van der Wel et al. 2014a; Bezanson et al. 2009).
+These quiescent galaxies are the likely progenitors of the most massive, early-type galaxies found locally (e.g. Hopkins et al. 2009; van Dokkum et al. 2014), and studying the processes that give rise to this population is central to understanding the origins of their local counterparts.
+There is currently much debate as to how massive, compact galaxies formed in the early universe.
+A prevailing scenario posits that they are the descendants of larger, more extended star-forming galaxies that underwent a compaction phase at z = 2 - 3 as a result of gas-rich, dissipative processes, such as gas-rich mergers or violent disk instabilities (Barro et al. 2013, 2014; Zolotov et al. 2015; Tacchella et al. 2016).
+Alternatively, the dense cores of these galaxies may have formed in situ at even higher redshifts (z-3-5), when all galaxies were denser, and the resulting galaxies remained compact until $z \sim 2$ (Wellons et al. 2015; Lilly & Carollo 2016; Williams et al. 2017).
+With CEERS NIRCam imaging, we directly test the early formation model by determining if a large population of massive, compact SFGs is already in place at z = 3 - 5.

-The spatial resolution, sensitivity, and long-wavelength coverage of NIRCam also enable resolved SED fitting in order to measure the spatial distribution of stellar mass, SFR, and dust throughout individual galaxies (e.g., S. Wuyts et al. 2012; S. Hemmati et al. 2014, 2015; S. Tacchella et al. 2015; I. Jung et al. 2017) at higher redshift than has previously been possible.
-This will provide an independent selection of quiescent galaxies (low specific SFR in the center) and, combined with the morphological measurements described above, will constrain the importance of different quenching mechanisms (outside-in versus inside-out).
+The spatial resolution, sensitivity, and longwavelength coverage of NIRCam also enables resolved SED fitting in order to measure the spatial distribution of stellar mass, star formation rate, and dust throughout individual galaxies (e.g. Wuyts et al. 2012; Hemmati et al. 2014, 2015; Tacchella et al. 2015; Jung et al. 2017) at higher redshift than has previously been possible.
+This will provide an independent selection of quiescent galaxies (low sSFR in the center) and, combined with the morphological measurements described above, will constrain the importance of different quenching mechanisms (outside-in vs. inside-out).

 2.2.4.
-Dust-obscured Star Formation and SMBH Accretion
+Dust-Obscured Star-Formation and SMBH Accretion

-JWST observations are now transforming our census of the dust-attenuated phases of star formation in galaxies and AGN at $z\sim 1$ -3 when such objects were most active (P. Madau & M. Dickinson 2014).
-JWST enables the characterization of the mid-IR emission of these galaxies, where a significant amount of the energy from star-forming galaxies is emitted by polycyclic aromatic hydrocarbons (PAHs; e.g., the 6.2, 7.7, and 8.3 $\mu$ m complexes; J. D. T. Smith et al. 2007), or from toroidal hot dust in AGN (e.g., A. Kirkpatrick et al. 2017).
-MIRI observations can easily detect IR emission from galaxies and obscured AGN a factor 10 fainter than possible with previous IR surveys, from $\sim 10^8 L{\odot}$ at $z\sim 1$ to $\sim 10^9 L{\odot}$ at $z\sim 2$ , during the period when the SFR density peaked (P. Madau & M. Dickinson 2014).
+JWST observations are now transforming our census of the dust-attenuated phases of star formation in galaxies and AGN at $z \sim 1-3$, when such objects were most active (Madau & Dickinson 2014).
+JWST enables the characterization of the mid-IR emission of these galaxies, where a significant amount of the energy from starforming galaxies is emitted by polycyclic aromatic hydrocarbons (PAHs, e.g., the 6.2, 7.7, and 8.3 μ m complexes; Smith et al. 2007), or from toroidal hot dust in AGN (e.g., Kirkpatrick et al. 2017).
+MIRI observations can easily detect IR emission from galaxies and obscured AGN a factor 10 fainter than possible with previous IR surveys, from $\sim 10^8 L{\odot}$ at $z \sim 1$ to $\sim 10^9 L{\odot}$ at $z \sim 2$, during the period when the SFR density peaked (Madau & Dickinson 2014).